Dry mouth products can wet palate, ease bad breath

 - Likewise, this fluid lubricates the delicate tissues of your mouth, keeping them from drying out and cracking.

 As you can see, it's no small responsibility that saliva has.
-This is why using dry mouth products can radically improve oral health and eliminate bad breath.
-Specialty mouth-wetting lozenges, for example, use all-natural ingredients to stimulate saliva production and cleanse the palate, all while neutralizing odors and washing away bacteria.
+This is why using dry mouth products can radically improve oral health and alleviate bad breath.
+Specialty mouth-wetting lozenges, for example, use healthier ingredients to stimulate saliva production and cleanse the palate, all while neutralizing odors and washing away bacteria.

 Specialty mouth rinses can do the same, although it's important to choose products that don't contain alcohol (which can dry out the tongue).